ALL

 If your labour has not started, your doctor or midwife will reassess you and talk with you about what to do next.

-If you have gone home after getting the insert
+If you went home after getting the insert

 You can do your normal activities, like eating, showering, or walking.
 If you have a midwife, call them when you get home from the hospital.